Addressing Low Follow-Up Rates in Individuals with Dyslipidemia

 A study published in the JMA Journal focused on the follow-up rates for individuals with dyslipidemia in Japan, particularly those enrolled in National Health Insurance in Ibaraki Prefecture.
 The study aimed to determine how many individuals with abnormal lipid levels actually sought medical attention within six months of their initial health checkup.

-See also On a diet meals
+See also Raw vegan diet ncbi

 Study Highlights: